Heels United for a Safe Carolina

-The first installation, Think A.C.E. for Consent, was about just that – consent.
-The messages in this installation provided information about the University’s definition of consent for sexual contact (e.g., touching, kissing, sex) in the Policy on Prohibited Discrimination, Harassment, and Related Misconduct.
+Think A.C.E. for Consent is about just that – consent.
+The messages in this installation provide information about the University’s definition of consent for sexual contact (e.g., touching, kissing, sex) in the Policy on Prohibited Discrimination, Harassment, and Related Misconduct.

 We launched the campaign with this foundational messaging because it’s critically important that everyone on our campus have the same baseline knowledge about what it means to have consent.
 We also wanted to emphasize in the messaging that you don’t in any way have to engage in sexual activity to be part of this project and our efforts to create a safe campus.
 You can help by understanding what consent means and serving as an active bystander to help those around you stay safe.